-In September, many companies start their next fiscal year.
-After the summer months, the new budgets are available to kick off new business plans.
-With fresh KPI’s in place, September is also a popular month for companies to publish new vacancies into the job market.
 For a startup, compared to a corporate, hiring new people comes with a few extra challenges.
 It’s important to define those hurdles and tackle them effectively.
-After all, building a team is crucial for your startup’s success on the long run!
-Let’s see if you can relate to the challenges we discuss in this article.
+After all, building a team is crucial for your startup’s success in the long run!
+Let’s see if you can relate to the 5 challenges of hiring as a startup we’ll discuss in this article.

 Writing a job description?
 Our tips will help you out!
 Read them here.

 Whilst building a business from the ground up, you’re probably drowning in to-do lists that remind you to validate your offering in the market.
 You’re looking for partners to test your MVP, defining your buyers persona, creating a pitch deck to present your business to potential investors, looking for a working space.
 In the meantime, you have to call your accountant and oh… come up with something to eat while you’re working late hours (and don’t even mention the gym!).

 When you’re already fully occupied, it’s an easy excuse to say you don’t have time to have job interviews with potential hires, let alone writing that job description to attract candidates.
 Yet, it’s important to look at the long term benefits of hiring.
 How long can you keep up being the founder/ CFO/ sales guy/ Marketing creative/ developer/ designer at the same time?
 The time you’ll invest in building a team now will most certainly pay off in promising business.
 1+1=3, you know?